Fault Protection Layouts

 • Commissioning test procedures and acceptance criteria

-• Relay logic narratives (what trips and why)
+• Relay logic narratives describing trip functions and response

-Good documentation reduces commissioning delays and prevents unsafe troubleshooting conditions later.
+Clear documentation reduces commissioning delays and helps prevent unsafe troubleshooting conditions over time.

 Common Protection Layout Pitfalls